 Feral cats are free-roaming domestic cats that have lost contact with humans or have never had contact with humans and have become unsocialized to human contact.
 Feral cat colonies are groups of feral cats living in close proximity to one another, reproducing freely and threatening native wildlife populations or domestic animals through predation or disease.

 Free-ranging cats also act as sources of dangerous diseases that have serious implications for human health.
 Allowing cats to range freely outdoors is dangerous and inhumane for the cats as well.
 During their time outside the home, cats are at risk for vehicle trauma, large predators, disease, and adverse weather conditions.

 Therefore, CCSPCA supports efforts to encourage responsible pet ownership, to keep domestic cats indoors or controlled on a leash and to manage feral cat overpopulation by establishing alternatives to feral cat colonies.
-We support the spaying, neutering, and vaccinating of cats.
+We perform feral cat spay/neuter surgeries for the public as well as rescue organizations and will continue to do so because we support the spaying and neutering of cats to help end the overpopulation of unwanted cats in our community.
 We do not support the deliberate establishment of feral cat colonies and the release of feral or unwanted cats outdoors with such programs as TNR (trap/neuter/neuter/release) or SNR (shelter/neuter/release).

 Learn more here: